ykessler/snappconfig/README.md

 ## Multiple files

 The number of config files you use is up to you.
-You can stuff it all in a single config file, or use multiple files for different versions, environments, etc.
+You can stuff it all in a single file, or use multiple files for different versions, environments, etc.

-Snappconfig will load all files in the /config directory that start with **"application."** and end with **".yml"**, and merge them down in alphabetical order (minus the file extension), with later values taking precedence.
+Snappconfig will load all files in the `/config` directory that start with **"application."** and end with **".yml"**, and merge them down in alphabetical order (minus the file extension), with later values taking precedence.

 For example, the following files would be processed in order: